josevitola/wazereader/README.md

 ## Getting Started

-This program is specifically designed for a 1920 x 1080 screen running a 100%-zoom Google Chrome window with a 16z map zoom.
+This program is specifically designed for a 1920 x 1080 screen running a 100%-zoom Google Chrome window with a 17z Waze map.
 Currently the program recognizes:
 * accidents
 * traffic jams (moderate, heavy, standstill)
 * police